-Having regard to the provisions of Australian Standard AS 4280: Control of the obtrusive effects from outdoor lighting, the lighting for the proposed roads, car parks, apron lighting and other ancillary infrastructure is likely to be low impact, due to the large separation distances to sensitive receivers.
+Having regard to the provisions of AS 4280, the lighting for the proposed roads, car parks, apron lighting and other ancillary infrastructure is likely to be low impact, due to the large separation distances to sensitive receivers.

-22.3.5.3.
-Sky glow
+22.3.5.3 Sky glow

 Sky glow (brightening of the night sky due to artificial lighting) can affect the work of professional and amateur astronomers and generally limit the community's ability to observe and appreciate the night sky.
-Animal populations can also be affected (refer to Chapter 16).
+Animal populations can also be affected (see Chapter 16).
 The visual impact assessment identified three ways that sky glow may be generated by the proposed airport: